About Russell Kauitzsch

 About Me

-My family all lives around the Austin Tx area and I'm grateful to get to be near them to spend time with them.
-I also cherish the friends I've made here, including some I've known since kindergarten!
+My family and many dear friends live around the Austin Tx area and I deeply value time with them.
 They all help me with a healthy work/life balance.
+I couldn't do this without them.

 My Education

 I began my education at Texas State with a Bachelor's Degree in Family and Child Development.
 I followed that with a Master's of Science Degree from Walden University in Marriage, Couples, and Family Counseling.
-My education prepared me well and excited me about my future as I dreamed about being in private practice someday.
+My education prepared me well and got me excited about my future.

-I am also EMDR trained.
+I am EMDR trained.
 EMDR is an extremely effective trauma treatment tool used for many different issues including PTSD, childhood trauma, single incident traumas, pain, anxiety, and much more!
-It is something I use daily in my practice.
 You can learn more on the

 Services and Specialties tab.

-I am a Licensed Professional Counselor Supervisor (LPC-S) through the state of Texas.
-My license number is 70432.
-I am very proud to be able to call myself a counselor and am passionate about my work.
-I'm also thrilled to get to work with interns and LPC-Associates to provide a health introduction into the field.
-I also get to learn from them and grow with them.
+I am a Licensed Professional Counselor Supervisor (LPC-S) through the state of Texas and a License Professional Clinical Counselor Supervisor in Minnesota.
+I am very proud to be able to be a counselor and am passionate about mental health and healing.
+I'm also thrilled to get to work with Interns and Associates to provide them with a healthy introduction into the field and for me to learn from them and grow with them.

 I believe deeply in the power counseling and have created a group practice to employee wonderful counselors who can help clients heal.
 Bringing in interns and associates helps us remain on the cutting edge of the profession, balanced with the vast experience of our seasoned counselors who bring depth to the practice.
-It is my hope that we continue to grow so that ACTS can help more and more clients reach their counseling goals through healthy therapeutic relationships and talented counselors.
+We work diligently to maintain strong ethics and healthy boundaries so that we all continue to grow and help clients reach their goals through healthy therapeutic relationships with excellent counselors.

 Experience and Training